teachthenet/Web-App-Lesson-3/README.md

 # Web-App-Lesson-3

+# Description

+In this lesson, we'll be using Google Forms and a Spreadsheet to setup a dynamic website.

+# Setup

 Create a Google Form: https://docs.google.com/forms/

 When done, click Send, then copy the code from the Embed tab.
 It should look like this: